-LSP is requesting to be allowed to exceed the 15% overtime policy, which was previously approved for the FY 2018 CVSP.
-Several factors play a part in this request LSP has experienced a loss of 38 MCSAP-Certified personnel over the past 4 years.
-A hiring freeze prevented LSP from replacing these vacancies during this period.
+LSP is requesting to be allowed to exceed the 15% overtime policy (requesting the same amount that was approved last year).
+Several factors play a part in this request.
+LSP has experienced a loss of 42 MCSAP-Certified personnel over the past 4 years.
+A hiring freeze prevented LSP from replacing these vacancies during the first two years of this period.
 Additionally, wages increased, which reduced the amount of available overtime hours for MCSAP activities.
-As a result of the loss of personnel, FY 2016 activities dropped approximately 18% below projection.
-The loss of personnel made it necessary to increase overtime to keep the level enforcement and other MCSAP activities at an acceptable level.
-In FY 2018, 5 full-time vacancies were filled along with the addition of 17 other NAS-Certified Inspectors, however, 2 full-time and 8 other NAS-Certified Inspector positions have since become vacant.
-The increase in vacancies is attributed to a large amount of Departmental personnel reaching retirement, combined with the lack of hiring in the past several years.
-As a result, any gains noted in FY 2018 are starting to subside due to the additional vacancies.
-It is anticipated that we will fill 5 of the existing vacancies during FY 2019.
+As a result of the loss of personnel, FFY 2016 activities dropped approximately 18% below projection.
+The loss of personnel made it necessary to increase overtime to keep the level enforcement and other MCSAP activities at an acceptable level, which we were able to accomplish in FFY 2017.
+In FFY 2018, 5 full-time vacancies were filled along with the addition of 17 other NAS-Certified Inspectors, however, 4 full-time and 10 other NAS-Certified Inspector positions have since become vacant.
+The increase in vacancies is attributed to a large amount of departmental personnel reaching retirement, combined with the lack of hiring over the past several years.
+As a result, gains noted in FFY 2018 subsided slightly due to the additional vacancies.
+We filled 6 of the existing vacancies during FFY 2019 as planned.
+However, we experienced 5 additional retirements over the 12 months following.
+LSP secured state funding to hold a 50-person Academy in August 2019 and graduated over 40 cadets in January 2020.
+An additional 50-person academy was planned for the spring of CY 2020, but was canceled due to COVID-19.
+LSP Command Staff planned to recruit additional inspectors from the ranks of seasoned patrol Troopers assigned to individual Troops (the Troopers we recruit to become NAS-Certified Inspectors would be replaced with new LSP Cadet Class Graduates).
+This process was expected to take approximately 18 months, but has been put on hold until LSP can secure state funding for another cadet class to avoid depleting personnel from Troops across the state.
+The budget shortfall the state is experiencing due to the 2019 Cyber-attack and the 2020 pandemic is significant and affecting our ability to hire new cadets.